marckassay/CFO/README.md

 This project is the Azure cloud service that hosts ServiceWebRole.

 ## ScraperWebJob
-This WebJob project typically runs daily on Azure which scrapes the WOD web page on crossfitorlando.com.
-This project uses HtmlAgility for scraping which will marshal the data into a WOD entity.
+This WebJob project typically runs daily on Azure which scrapes the WOD web page from crossfitorlando.com.
+This project uses HtmlAgility for scraping which will then marshal the data into a WOD entity.
 The entity is then stored into Azure Storage as a Table (NoSQL key-attribute data store).

 ## ServiceWebRole
 This is the SOAP web service project on Azure.
 Interface contains `GetWOD` method: